stephentreacy/warfarm/README.md

 Creates embeded messages containing a [warframe.market](https://warframe.market/) link for the item and the most relevant buy and sale orders.

 ![Example Image](https://raw.githubusercontent.com/stephentreacy/warfarm/main/images/discord_bot_example.png)

+# SPA
+To be written in Vue.js

+# Hosting
+WIP to host using AWS.